How News Aggregator Apps Personalize Content in 2026

 | User controls | Mute, reset, diversify, source settings | Keeps feed useful over time | Most users underuse these controls |

-SERP intent answer block: If you searched this topic, you likely want three things quickly: (1) how recommendation ranking actually works, (2) which signals major apps use, and (3) how to tune your feed to reduce noise without creating a filter bubble.
-This guide is structured in that exact order and then adds a tool-by-tool comparison for practical implementation.
+This guide covers three things: (1) how recommendation ranking actually works, (2) which signals major apps use, and (3) how to tune your feed to reduce noise without creating a filter bubble.
+It is structured in that exact order and then adds a tool-by-tool comparison for practical implementation.

 Related video from YouTube